 Charlotte M. Crabtree

 Charlotte's passion for silver began at sixteen, when she landed a job polishing silver while shopping for her parents' silver anniversary present.
 After graduating from the University of Georgia, she established two silver stores that specialized in silverware pattern matching.
 Charlotte's interest in historical pieces and construction led her to Charleston and into partnership with Al in 1993.
 Since then, she broadened her education with diplomas from the Gemological Institute of America, completed the 2008 MESDA Summer Institute, became certified as a personal property appraiser (2012), and qualified as an expert in the field of antique silver by the state of South Carolina judicial system.
 In 2004, Charlotte and Al sponsored the exhibit "Sterling Faith: Three Hundred Years of Charleston Sacred Silver" at the Charleston Museum.
-She has served on the advisory boards of MESDA and South Carolina Archives and History Foundation, president of the South Carolina Silver Society, and authored several works on southern silver.
-Charlotte has been a featured speaker The Colonial Williamsburg Antiques Forum, Henry Green Symposium, The Charleston Museum, The Huguenot Society of South Carolina, and International Society of Appraisers.
+She has served on the board of the South Carolina Archives and History Foundation, the Nathaniel Russell House Committee, and advisory board of Museum of Early Southern Decorative Arts.
+Charlotte is a past president of the South Carolina Silver Society, and currently serves as co-chair of the First Scots Presbyterian Church Communion Guild, and member of the Nathaniel Russell Acquisition Committee.
+As an author of numerous articles on southern silver, she has been a featured speaker at The Colonial Williamsburg Antiques Forum, Henry Green Symposium, The Charleston Museum, The Huguenot Society of South Carolina, The Museum of Early Southern Decorative Arts, and International Society of Appraisers.